Nielsen’s departure won’t heal the traumas of child separations

 The U.S. has a remarkably limited policy, public health, and medical response to childhood adversity.
 One potential reason is that the existing policy apparatus appears to be deeply dependent on traditional, highly gendered assumptions about families and women as mothers—as well as about deviance from a white middle-class standard of motherhood.

 The existing policy apparatus appears to be deeply dependent on traditional, highly gendered assumptions about families and women as mothers—as well as about deviance from a white middle-class standard of motherhood.

 Among the assumptions that have driven particular policy priorities and foreclosed others, four seem particularly salient.

-Even today, few resources are allocated toward primary prevention of maltreatment at the population level; parenting is still deemed a private endeavor.
+Even today, few public resources are allocated to prevent mistreatment at the population level; parenting is still deemed a private endeavor.

 Notably, the privacy of families of color and poor families is less sacrosanct, as these families are often seen as deviant and in need of correction.
 In Minnesota, for example, Native children are removed at 15 times the rate of white children—a disturbing echo of the forced removal of thousands of Native American children boarding schools in the 19th century, under the guise of “necessary” cultural assimilation into whiteness.
 This historical trauma is still seen in the near-eradication of many native languages, and its emotional weight is heavy in tribal communities.